PrakarshiNaishiPolina/digits_scikit_random-forest-classifier-logistic-regression-/README.md

 - Compare their performance based on accuracy and classification metrics.
 - Visualize a sample of handwritten digit images with their corresponding labels.

+## How to run
+Clone or download the repository.
+Install the required libraries using: pip install matplotlib scikit-learn
+Run the Python script to see the results and visualizations.

 ## Requirements

 - Python 3.x